stingraze/mohawk-crawler/README.md

 Contact me at tsubasa@inspiresearch.io

 Made with help of many programmers.
-I want to express thanks to them.
+I want to express my gratitutde to them.
 Mohawk Web Crawler, Open Sourced